-Every member has at least one spiritual gift, usually two or three.
+- Every member has at least one Spirit-given gift, usually two or three.

-Every member ought to be involved in some ministry, some area of service ("ministry" refers to all types of service, not just pastoral work).
-Every Christian should be using his or her gifts to serve others "for the common good" (1 Cor.
-12:7; 1 Pet.
-4:10).
+Every member ought to be involved in some ministry, some area of service (“ministry” refers to all types of service, not just pastoral work).
+Every Christian should be using his or her gifts to serve others “for the common good” (1 Corinthians 12:7; 1 Peter 4:10).

 Sometimes work needs to be done whether anybody is especially gifted for it or not.
-Meeting halls need to be set up and cleaned up.
+Activities need to be set up and cleaned up.
 Compassion needs to be given when tragedies strike, whether or not you happen to have the gift of compassion.
-All members need to be able to teach (Col. 3:16) whether or not they have the gift of teaching.
-All members need to be able to explain the gospel (1 Pet.
-3:15) whether or not they have the gift of evangelism.
+All members need to be able to teach (Colossians 3:16) whether or not they have the gift of teaching.
+All members need to be able to explain the gospel (1 Peter 3:15) whether or not they have the gift of evangelism.

 It is unrealistic to think that every member will do only those forms of service for which he or she is specially gifted.
 Not only do other forms of service need to be done, each member needs to experience other forms of service.
 Service often requires that we get out of our comfort zones, out of the area in which we feel gifted.
-After all, God may be wanting to develop in us a gift we did not know we had!
+God may want to develop in us a gift we did not know we had!

 The most important thing is that each member serve in some way.
 Service is a responsibility, not a matter of “I will accept it only if I like it.”

 Now a few thoughts about how we determine what spiritual gifts we have.
 There are several approaches to this: 1) written tests, surveys and inventories, 2) self-analysis based on interests and experiences, and 3) confirmation from people who know you well.
 All three approaches can be helpful, and it is especially helpful if all three lead to the same answer.
 But none of the three is infallible.